Chicken Pot Pie Soup! It’s filled with tender chicken, lots of fresh veggies and a delicious broth.

 - 1 cup frozen or fresh peas

-In an enamled cast iron pot, melt 1 1/2 Tbsp butter over medium-high heat.
+Melt 1 Tbsp butter in a large pot over medium-high heat.
 Add in onion, carrot and celery and saute 3 minutes.
+Add garlic and saute 1 minute longer.

-Add chicken broth, potatoes, parsley, thyme, rosemary, bay leaf and season with salt and pepper to taste.
+Add chicken broth, potatoes, thyme, rosemary, bay leaves and season with salt and pepper to taste.

-Bring soup to a boil, then reduce heat to medium, (press veggies down into broth) cover with lid, and allow to cook, stirring occasionally, until potatoes are tender, about 15 - 25 minutes.
-Reduce heat to low and stir in chicken and peas.
+Cover and bring soup to a low boil then reduce heat to medium-low, (press veggies down into broth) and allow to simmer, stirring occasionally, until potatoes are almost fully tender, about 15 minutes.

 Parmesan Drop Biscuits